Groups: Saving Mexican gray wolves requires new approach

 "Please do not keep going in the same fruitless direction that has not even met your own metrics, but instead chart a new path that will actually recover the Mexican gray wolf," the letter states.

-Officials with the Fish and Wildlife Service were reviewing the letter but did not immediately comment.
+The Fish and Wildlife Service said Thursday it is using the best available science to craft a plan for the wolf that can be accommodated within the species' historical range in the Southwest and in Mexico.

 The agency is under a court mandate to revise the wolf management rule by May 2021.
+Officials say they plan to meet that deadline while seeking peer review and public comment.

+"We remain committed to our goal of working with partners to address the threats facing Mexican wolves and ensure the recovery of the subspecies," Brady McGee, the Mexican wolf recovery coordinator, told The Associated Press in an email.

 The rarest subspecies of gray wolf in North America, Mexican wolves have struggled to gain ground since the first release in 1998 because of poaching, politics, legal challenges and even complications from a lack of genetic diversity.